bajamircea/cpp-play/src/how_vector_works/README.md

 size: 6, capacity: 8
 ```

-But the Microsoft std::list is copied (list values are copy constructed on resize):
+But the Microsoft `std::list` implementation uses dynamically allocated sentinels, and therefore is copied (list values are copy constructed on resize):
 ```
 ==== list of simple type
 o: 1, cc: 1, ~: 1